elastic/integrations/packages/hid_bravura_monitor/docs/README.md

 The *Hitachi ID Bravura Monitor* integration fetches and parses logs from a Bravura Security Fabric instance.

-When you run the integration, it performs a few tasks under the hood:
+When you run the integration, it performs the following tasks automatically:

-* Sets the default paths to the log files (but don't worry, you can override the defaults)
+* Sets the default paths to the log files (you can override the defaults)

 * Makes sure each multiline log event gets sent as a single event